 Beyond the design modifications above, a series of adjustments were made to the OTL routes associated with the separate SPP scheme components.
-A total of 6 purposive iterations were made for the 70-km OTL route, and a total of 10 revisions for the 350-km OTL.
+A total of 6 purposive iterations were made for the 70-km OTL routes, a total of 2 iterations for the 4.9-km OTL and a total of 10 revisions for the 350-km OTL planned under the Samarkand 2 PV and BESS Project (under the SPP scheme).